ravimohan1991/LinuxUnrealTournament/README.md

 The aim of the project is threefold:
 * Update the UT code as per latest Engine release in modular fashion
 * Extensive focus on Linux platform
-* Using Engine to push forward the AI realm
+* Use Engine to push forward the AI realm

 Check out the [Unreal Tournament wiki](https://wiki.unrealengine.com/Unreal_Tournament_Development) for documentation on the design and development process of the game.